 If you got the book, and read it, and want to tell the world your thoughts on it, head over to Goodreads or your local Amazon page to leave a review.
 Five stars particularly appreciated 🙂

-There are also some translations (Chinese, Korean, and Arabic for now) in the works.
-Check back here for updates.
+There are also some translations (Chinese, Korean, Arabic, Turkish, and Japanese for now) in various stages of completion.
+Check language-specific book sellers for details!

 EDIT: An updated and expanded form of this blogpost has been published as a review article in the Journal of Cognitive Neuroscience.
 If you would like to credit this post, please cite that article.
 The citation is: